futurexv2016/url-shortener/README.md

 - Restful API is implemented in API first approach [https://swagger.io/resources/articles/adopting-an-api-first-approach/](https://swagger.io/resources/articles/adopting-an-api-first-approach/)
 - For each request comes, interceptors are implemented to log request and response for debugging, tracing purposes
 - Spring Sleuth is used to assign every step of the request an ID so that we can trace all steps of a request in different layers via ```grep id``` command in log.
-- Caffeine cache is implemented for URL read-only operations to improve performance.
+- Caffeine cache is implemented to improve performance.
 It is now memory cache.
-However, if necessary can be replaced by different cache such as AWS elastic cache later
+However, if necessary can be replaced by different cache such as distributed AWS elastic cache later
 - API is described via Swagger: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
 - Unit test is written and Jacoco is used to measure test coverage report